TrulsStenrud/MDVRP-Genetic-Algorithm/README.md

 Not the most beutiful GUI, but it works.

-PS: Yes, im still using the "hello-world"-window 😅

 ![Screenshot](screenshot.png)

+Yes, im still using the "hello-world"-window 😅